WilliamTjonndal/IT3212/assignment3/Group 25.md

 As seen in the confusion matrices above, the number of correct predictions each model makes varies with bagging and boosting.

 When it comes to bagging, using it on `Decision Trees` seems to work best.
-The other models perform relatively well as well.
+The other models also perform relatively well.

 Boosting, on the other hand, performs overall worse than bagging. `Decision Trees` once again performed best. `Boosting with Logistic Regression` performed the worst.

-Bagging tends to outperform boosting on student data because these datasets are often noisy and moderately predictive, causing boosting to overfit misclassified or ambiguous cases.
-Bagging instead reduces variance by averaging multiple independent models, making it more robust and better suited to the structure and quality of student-related features.
+Bagging tends to outperform boosting on our dataset because these it contains several less relevant features, causing boosting to overfit misclassified or ambiguous cases.
+Bagging instead reduces variance by averaging multiple independent models, making it more robust and better suited to the structure and quality of our features.

-Despite the usage of boosting or bagging, the best performing models are still biased towards class 2 (Graduate).
+Despite the usage of boosting or bagging, the best performing models are still biased towards graduates.

 <p align="center">
 <img src="img/bagging_vs_boosting_accuracy.png" width="400"/><br>